jobellet/psychophysics/README.md

 Contributions are welcome!
 Open an issue or submit a pull request to suggest new experiment paradigms, report bugs, or improve documentation.

 ## GitHub
-The project lives on GitHub at [psychophysics-lab/psychophysics](https://github.com/psychophysics-lab/psychophysics).
+The project lives on GitHub at [jobellet/psychophysics](https://github.com/jobellet/psychophysics) and is published via GitHub Pages at [jobellet.github.io/psychophysics/](https://jobellet.github.io/psychophysics/).